Image by Mr. Din via Flickr

 A holistic dentist Brisbane isn’t going to cleanse the evil spirits away as you enter the room like Rafiki from the Lion King (and if they try to, run!) or put crystal gems on your brow chakra before they begin their search for cavities –no, no. To be a “holistic dentist” simply means that these dentists comprehend that their work is about more than just your mouth, but your body as a whole.

 They realise that while some of the methods used by dentistry since the industrial revolution work for teeth, they might not work so good for the rest of the body; case and point being mercury or BPA in our fillings which cause cancer and a number of hormone related permanent problems.
 (BPA is also in bottled water, so you might want to put down that bottle of Nestle).
+This is why it’s recommended to seek dental expertise in massapequa ny.

 With this in mind, here is what to look for in a holistic dentist: